 Starts a model compilation job.
-After the model has been compiled, Amazon SageMaker saves the resulting model artifacts to an Amazon Simple Storage Service (Amazon S3) bucket that you specify.
+After the model has been compiled, Amazon SageMaker AI saves the resulting model artifacts to an Amazon Simple Storage Service (Amazon S3) bucket that you specify.

-If you choose to host your model using Amazon SageMaker hosting services, you can use the resulting model artifacts as part of the model.
+If you choose to host your model using Amazon SageMaker AI hosting services, you can use the resulting model artifacts as part of the model.
 You can also use the artifacts with Amazon Web Services IoT Greengrass.
 In that case, deploy them as an ML resource.

 In the request body, you provide the following: